BYU-CS235-F18/containers/README.md

         value = *middle;
     }
 ```
+## Deques
+Remember that deques are actually more like vectors than they are like queues.
+The main difference is that vectors use a single array to store everything and deques have the ability to chain multiple arrays together to store everything.
+So we should expect inserting in the front to be faster for a deque than a vector, but probably still not as fast as a linked list.
+We would expect getting from the middle to be faster for a deque than a linked list, but proably not quite as fast as a vector.

 ## Stacks
 Let's look at how we would use a stack.
 The only operations on a stack are push and pop, but 4,000,000 pushes took 0.44 seconds on my Cloud9, so it appears that the stack is faster than a vector, but slower than a list.
 You will need to use a stack for lab #3.
 ```c++